BjornMelin/ai-job-scraper/docs/PRD.md

 ## 4. Non-Functional Requirements

-* **NFR-PERF-01: Responsiveness:** UI filter and search operations must complete in under 100ms.
+* **NFR-PERF-01: Responsiveness:** UI filter and search operations must complete in under 100ms via st.cache_data (Streamlit native caching).

-* **NFR-PERF-02: Scalability:** The application must perform efficiently with a database of over 5,000 job records.
+* **NFR-PERF-02: Scalability:** The application must perform efficiently with a database of over 5,000 job records using the current Pandas + SQLModel + SQLite stack.

 * **NFR-SEC-01: Privacy:** All user data must be stored locally.
 No personal data should be transmitted to external services.